FGMEMBERS/Hawker-Siddeley-Nimrod/Models/Liveries/Readme.txt

-Default
+Air-Maroc

+These liveries were made by : Laurent HAYVEL 2009

+ECE

+LGL

+TRA

-These liveries were made by : Emmanuel BARANGER 2011
+These liveries were made by : Brett HARRISON 2009

+Thanks to him.